thirdweb-example/next-starter/README.md

 ## Usage with App Router

-If you are using App router, You can not import client components/hooks directly from `thirdweb/react` package directly in server components.
+If you are using App Router, You can not import client components/hooks directly from `thirdweb/react` package directly in server components.

 You should export them from the `src/thirdweb.ts` file instead which has been marked with `"use client"` directive at the top of the file so that Next.js can process it properly.